 My story is a little different.
 I applied to MFD back in the 1990s and early 2000s.
 After a few unsuccessful attempts, I accepted a full-time position with the Blooming Grove Fire Department.
 This past year the Township decided to contract with MFD.
 Not wanting to leave this career, I went through the hiring process and was accepted to the City of Madison Fire Department-- something I’m very grateful for.

 What has been the most rewarding part of your experience so far?

-Working with the great men and women that make up the MFD and being able to continue serving the residents of Madison and Dane County.
+Working with the great people that make up the MFD and being able to continue serving the residents of Madison and Dane County.